 Health Insurance and Chiropractic Care

-This past week had many distractions to occupy our time and our search bars.
-As things settle back down it’s important to not forget about your health insurance for 2021.
+As things are winding down before the crazy holiday season, it is important to not forget about your health insurance for the year ahead.
 Each year November 1st through December 15th is considered the “open enrollment” period.
 This is a time for you to explore different health insurance policies and make changes to your current policy.
 Be sure to set aside some time to research which plans are truly best for your family's needs and your upcoming health expenses.
 If you do not have the time to do the research, please contact a health insurance broker who can help you navigate all of the plans available to you, as well as their respective pros and cons.

 How can you use your health insurance to cover your care at Function First Chiropractic:

 As a private pay provider, why are we concerned about your health care choices?
 Despite not directly working with private insurance companies, there are two ways to get your chiropractic care, from our clinic, covered with your insurance benefits.
 We believe it is important to make you aware of this during this period of open enrollment.
-The first is throughout of network benefits.
-If your plan has out of network benefits, meaning they agree to reimburse you for out of pocket costs as a result of seeking care from providers who are out of your network.
+The first is through out-of-network benefits.
+If your plan has out-of-network benefits, they agree to reimburse you for out-of-pocket costs as a result of seeking care from providers who are out of your network.
 We can provide a specialized receipt, known as a superbill so that you are able to submit for reimbursement.
 When going about reimbursement in this way, you still pay upfront for the cost of care, at the time of service.
 You are then reimbursed directly from the insurance company after sending in your superbill.
 Typically most plans reimburse a certain percentage, some may even reimburse 100%.
 It all depends on the details of the plan that you select.

 An additional way to have your care covered is by selecting a plan that offers a health savings account (HSA) or flexible spending account (FSA).
 HSAs are typically paired with a high deductible private insurance plan, meaning any individual can have access to an HSA with their private insurance.
 FSAs however, come as a benefit from your employer, meaning it is only accessible if your employer offers it as a part of their benefits package.
 Both HSAs and FSAs are ways to create nontaxable income as they are funded pre-tax.
 The biggest difference here is that your HSA is typically funded throughout the year and only has as much money as funds contributed at the time you go to use it.
 FSA’s are typically funded in full at the beginning of the year so that you can use your funds all year long.
 Additionally, with an HSA you can change your contribution amount at any point throughout the year, whereas with FSA you can only change your contribution amount at each open enrollment period.
 There are a few instances when you may be able to alter your FSA contribution outside of the open enrollment period, however, those situations are unique and uncommon.
 HSA’s allow funds to roll over or to be invested elsewhere, FSA’s typically must be used or forfeited at the end of each year.
 For more information on both of these options and which is right for you be sure to consult your accountant as well as a health insurance broker.
 When making decisions about your healthcare-related finances it’s important to consider your individual health needs or the needs of your family, not just the savings or expenses.